 GRANTS – are accessible to non-profit organisations.
 The selection for grants is done through calls for proposals which follow a strict and transparent procedure.
 Calls for proposals are launched on a regular basis.
 Each call for proposals has two rounds of evaluation (1st and 2nd round).
 You can only apply during the open period of the call for proposals.
 The 2nd round is only accessible to the successful applications of the 1st round.

-If you are interested in applying for a grant or a loan, we invite you to go to the appropriate section below.
-There you can download the respective guidelines and carefully read all the information surrounding the process.
+If you are interested in applying for a grant, we invite you to go to the appropriate section below.
+There you can download the guidelines and carefully read all the information surrounding the process.
 These contain all the necessary information and instructions to be followed for submitting your project.